Security Risks

 $allowedColumns = ['name', 'email', 'active'];

-// Remove all unauthorized columns from input
+// Remove all unauthorized columns from the input

 $filteredData = array_intersect_key($userData, array_flip($allowedColumns));